bornagojsic/yeardir/README.md

 ---

 ## Installation
+To use this script you need to have installed python version 3.x which you can download [here](https://www.python.org/downloads/)

-You can either clone this repo or download a zip file and run autosubs.py
+You can either clone this repo or download a zip file and run yeardir.py